jimmyH/BeSIM/README.md

 To have the server get the weather at the server location, you need to set your location using environment variables eg:
  - `docker run -it -e LONGITUDE=1.234 -e LATITUDE=-1.234 -p 80:80 -p 6199:6199/udp besim:latest`

+The server logs the thermostat status in an sqlite3 database.
+You can make this persistent by using a docker volume, eg:
+ - `docker run -it -e LONGITUDE=1.234 -e LATITUDE=-1.234 -e BESIM_DATABASE=/database/besim.db -v besim_database:/database -p 80:80 -p 6199:6199/udp besim:latest`

 The BeSMART thermostat connects:
  - api.besmart-home.com:6199 (udp)